What all brand managers can learn from outdoor guides

 Outdoor guides do this better than anyone, and we can all learn something from how they do it.

 Tuning in to each clients' individual needs, they provide just the right amount of management and encouragement so they get the best outcome.
-Push it too far and you've got a client over-stretched, but this is where the magic happens.
+This is about building a relationship based on trust.
+Push it too far and you've got a client over-stretched.
 The best guide will bring them back and turn it around so that even after a few tears it's a positive experience that they'll never forget.

-This takes monk-like humility, compassion and emotional intelligence on another level to tune into each individuals needs, and leave them in a better place than where they started.
-That's what all cutomer service reps need to be doing.
+This takes monk-like humility, compassion and emotional intelligence on another level to tune into each individual's needs, and leave them in a better place than where they started.

-But it's more than that.
-Serving the customer is where good branding starts and ends.
-Anything else is just navel gazing.
+Serving the customers needs is where good branding starts and ends.
+Everything else is just navel gazing.

 "The toughest thing about the power of trust is that it's very difficult to build and very easy to destroy.
 The essence of trust building is to emphasise the similarities between you and the customer."